 Important information about Assurance Wireless Broadband Internet Access Services on the T-Mobile Network and T-Mobile's Open Internet Disclosures.

-This page provides information about Assurance Wireless's Broadband Internet Access Services for customers who activate new service on the T-Mobile network on or after October 1, 2020.
+This page provides information about Assurance Wireless's Broadband Internet Access Services.
 "Broadband Internet Access Services" refers to services that provide the capability to transmit data to and receive data from all or substantially all Internet endpoints.
-The network practices, performance characteristics, and commercial terms applicable to Assurance Wireless-branded customers on T-Mobile's 2G, 3G, 4G, and 5G networks are described below.
-This page does not describe the practices, characteristics, or terms that apply when roaming.
+The network practices, performance characteristics, and commercial terms applicable to Assurance Wireless-branded customers on T-Mobile's 2G, 4G LTE and 5G networks are described below.
+This page does not describe practices, characteristics, or terms that apply when roaming.
 This page also includes links to other documents containing further information applicable to our Broadband Internet Access Services.

-This information applies to Lifeline and prepaid services.
+This information applies to the Affordable Connectivity Program (ACP), Lifeline and prepaid services.

 Assurance Wireless customers with questions about network practices or policies may contact customer care directly from their device by dialing *611 from their handsets or by the methods listed on our contact page.

 What terms and conditions apply to Assurance Wireless’ Broadband Internet Access Services?

 Broadband Internet Access Services are subject to the Assurance Wireless Terms and Conditions at https://www.assurancewireless.com/legal/terms-and-conditions.

 Where can I find pricing and other terms and conditions for Assurance Wireless broadband Internet access?

 Assurance Wireless terms and conditions, including guidelines and policies on such topics as service plans, activation procedures, data usage and dispute resolution, can be viewed at the bottom our online homepage under “Terms and Conditions” link under the legal column, including the “Important Service/Product Specific Terms”.